A Guide To Non-Religious and Humanist Wedding Vows

 You may stumble across a vow containing the sentiments you wish to express, but find it either too stilted or too casual.
 By altering a few words, using full names or nick names, you can easily change a vow to suit your personalities and the tone of your wedding.
 The vows below say essentially the same thing, but I think you’ll agree convey a different tone.

-I, (name), take you (name), to be my lawfully wedded (wife/husband), to have and to hold from this day forward, for better and for worse, for richer, for poorer, in sickness and in health, to love and to cherish, keeping myself only unto you until death we do part.
+I, (name), take you (name), to be my lawfully wedded (wife/husband), to have and to hold from this day forward, for better and for worse, for richer, for poorer, in sickness and in health, to love and to cherish, keeping myself only unto you until we are parted by death.

 I, (name), take you, (name), to be my beloved (wife/husband), to honor and treasure, to be at your side in times of sorrow and in times of joy, to love and comfort you always, pledging my faithfulness to our union, for all the days of my life.